 - Half Day to Full Day Time to Spend

 Read about how we rank Things to Do.

-Covering 130 square miles on the southern edge of Banff National Park, the Columbia Icefield is the largest sub-polar glacier in North America.
-It's a bit of a drive from Banff Town, but you'll quickly find the views and the hiking trails are well worth the trip.
-According to one TripAdvisor user, "The Columbia Icefield is one of the most amazing accumulations of ice you will ever have the chance of seeing."
-Tour buses are available from Banff Town (such as this one offered by Discover Banff Tours and Brewster Sightseeing), but consider driving the Icefields Parkway (Route 93) north from Banff to enjoy the stunning trip, which is considered among the most scenic drives in the world.
+Covering 130 square miles on the southern edge of Banff National Park, the Columbia Icefield is the largest body of ice in the Canadian Rockies.
+It's a bit of a drive from Banff Town (about 2 ½ hours), but you'll quickly find the views are well worth the trip.
+Seasonal tour buses are available from Banff Town (such as this one offered by Discover Banff Tours and Brewster Sightseeing), but consider driving the Icefields Parkway (Route 93) north from Banff to enjoy the stunning trip, which is considered among the most scenic drives in the world.
 Along the way, you'll spot turquoise lakes, rushing waterfalls and impressive glaciers.

 Whether you come on a tour or drive yourself, once you arrive, you'll hop on an Ice Explorer – a specialized bus that's equipped to handle the icy terrain – which will transport you out onto the glacier (an 80-minute journey), where you'll be allowed 20 minutes to explore.
 Departing Ice Explorers leave the Athabasca Glacier every 15 to 30 minutes.
 If you're short on time, you can purchase tickets for the Glacier Skywalk, a glass-floored observation platform that sits 918 feet over the Sunwapta Valley.